Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### DocumentAnalysisClient
 `DocumentAnalysisClient` provides operations for analyzing input documents using prebuilt and custom models through the `begin_analyze_document` and `begin_analyze_document_from_url` APIs.
 Use the `model` parameter to select the type of model for analysis.
+The following table includes some of the models supported by the service (for a full list of supported models, see [here][fr-models]):

 |Model| Features
 |-|-